What one thing could you start doing, that would make a difference to your team?

 And just like when we receive a gift, the best way to respond when someone appreciates you is to simply say “Thank You”.

-As for the person already knowing you appreciate them, how could they know what you admire about them, or the quality you’ve noticed, if you haven’t said it to them?
+And as for the person already knowing you appreciate them, how could they know what you admire about them, or the quality you’ve noticed, if you haven’t said it to them?
+Imagine what could change for them, and for you, if you told them?

+Try it and see what happens.
 Be sincere.
 No need to embellish it.
 No need to gift wrap it.

 And notice the difference it can make to someone.